rust-lang/book/src/ch09-01-unrecoverable-errors-with-panic.md

 Sometimes, bad things happen, and there's nothing that you can do about it.
 For these cases, Rust has a macro, `panic!`.
-When this macro executes, your program will terminate execution, printing a failure message and then quitting.
+When this macro executes, your program will print a failure message and then quit.
 The most common reason for this is when a bug of some kind has been detected, and it's not clear how to handle the error.

 Let's try it out with a simple program:

 ```rust,should_panic
 fn main() {